Britojaison/echoAI/README.md

-# ECHO AI Website
+# Infini8 Voice Website

-A premium, enterprise-grade website for ECHO AI - an AI voice calling agent platform that enables brands to automate customer interactions, feedback collection, and lead qualification in English and regional languages.
+A premium, enterprise-grade website for Infini8 Voice - an AI voice calling agent platform that enables brands to automate customer interactions, feedback collection, and lead qualification in English and regional languages.

 ## Features